laravel/docs/eloquent-relationships.md

 <a name="has-many-through"></a>
 ### Has Many Through

-The "has many through" relation provides a convenient short-cut for accessing distant relations via an intermediate relation.
-For example, a `Country` model might have many `Post` through a `User` model.
-The tables for this relationship would look like this:
+The "has-many-through" relationship provides a convenient short-cut for accessing distant relations via an intermediate relation.
+For example, a `Country` model might have many `Post` models through an intermediate `User` model.
+In this example, you could easily gather all blog posts for a given country.
+Let's look at the tables required to define this relationship:

 	countries
 		id - integer